ligurio/clojure-from-the-ground-up/README.md

 call that function polymorphic.
 Many of Clojure’s core functions, like conj or reduce, are polymorphic: we can conj into maps, vectors, sets, and lists, and each does something different.
-Often, our own code is implicitly polymorphic by virtue of using other polymorphic functions: (defn add-bird [coll] (conj coll :bird)) can add birds to lots of different things.
+Often, our own code is implicitly polymorphic by virtue of using other polymorphic functions: `(defn add-bird [coll] (conj coll :bird))` can add birds to lots of different things.

 When we need a function whose behavior explicitly depends on its arguments, we can use ad-hoc approaches, like if, cond, or case.
 The instance?, type, and supers functions let us choose what to do based on the type of the value.

-When we need an open function—one whose behavior can be extended to new things later—we use a multimethod, an interface, or a protocol.
+When we need an open function-one whose behavior can be extended to new things later - we use a multimethod, an interface, or a protocol.
 Multimethods are the most general approach: they use a dispatch function, which receives the function’s arguments and decides which implementation to call.
 They’re not limited to dispatching by argument type: they can use arbitrary values and